francescosganga/D-HTML/README.md

 ## Running the tests

-Actually you can clone this repository to your htdocs folder, go to http://localhost/db-html/build.php?workingDirectory=9FsrnukjWD
+Actually you can clone this repository to your htdocs folder.
+For example, go to http://localhost/db-html/build.php?workingDirectory=9FsrnukjWD.
-You can see how DB-HTML works.
+You can see how D-HTML works.

 ## Built With